 When supporting fire was needed, When supporting fire was needed, 105 mm, howitzers were pulled off the road on the spot.
 A fire direction center was hastily set-up in a house, barn or under a tree by Cpl.
-Eric Eric Rosen-baum of New York City, Cpl.
+Eric Eric Rosenbaum of New York City, Cpl.
 Albene Allan of Elmira, N. Y. Cpl.
 Lee Hetrick of Detroit, Mich. and Pfc.
-Clifford Dop-tery Boston Mass.
+Clifford Dopkey Boston Mass.
 This was under the key, Boston, Mass.
 This was under the supervision of Lt.
 Joseph Counihan from Belmoor, N. Y.

-Grid coordinate of enemy positions were sent back to the company by for-ward observer team of Lt.
+Grid coordinate of enemy positions were sent back to the company by forward observer team of Lt.
 Donald Johnson of Logan, Ohio, Sgt.
 Okie Gonby of Mountsville, W. Va., Pfc.
 Joseph Figierce, Pittsburgh, Pa. and Pvt.
 Charles Simpson of Evansville, Ind.
-Many times, targets were visible to the cannoneers themselves.
+Many times, targets were visible to the cannoneers

-The Cannoneers proved they could adapt themselves to any tactical situa-Lowell, Mass., connoneer, "we're always glad to give the closest possible support to the guys up front who are winning the war."
-Sunday, April 29, 1945 saddest news we've heard.
-He gave his life for our country just like any GI.
-It's really too bad that he wasn't able to see this thing through to the end.
-But I guess we're lucky he went this far with that great strain upon him.
+The Cannoneers proved they could adapt themselves to any tactical situaprisoners off the road into the creek. tion.
+Said Pfc.
+Joseph Mondello from Lowell, Mass., connoneer, "we're always glad to give the closest possible support to the guys up front who are winning the war."